starshiptroopers/smtp2wr/README.md

 ```
 {
-    "Cert":"/etc/rtmail/cert.crt",
-    "Key":"/etc/rtmail/cert.key",
-    "Hostname":"mail.example.com",
-    "Relay":"smtp.sendgrid.net:587",
-    "Username":"username",
-    "Password":"password",
+    "SMTPCert":"/etc/rtmail/cert.crt",
+    "SMTPKey":"/etc/rtmail/cert.key",
+    "SMTPHostname":"mail.example.com",
     "Routes":"/etc/rtmail/routes.conf",
-    "Port":"25"
+    "SMTPListen":"10025"
 }
 ```
 This is the standard configuration.
-Cert and Key specifies which TLS certficate and key to use on the incoming SMTP server.
-Relay is the SMTP server that we will send our mail to when we use SMTP routing, username and password is the auth that will be used on the relay server.
+SMTPCert and SMTPKey specifies which TLS certificate and key to use on the incoming SMTP server.
 Routes is the path to the routing file.

 ## Why

-I created this to forward mails to my private email rasmus@rasmusj.se to my gmail inbox, and I thought that I might want to add more routes in the future so I added a general feature to add more routes to the relay without having to recompile the binary.
+It can use to forward some private mail to different mailboxes or microservices for some automation.
+I created this to process some automated emails from a service provider with my web service

+## Some security considerations

+You have to start service with the root user if you want to bind service at default 25 port Don't do this if you can.
+Use docker image instead with a port forwarding.